Joe2k/PS-Companion/README.md

 👉 Upload CSV file with your preferences in order which will update your PSD website preference list.

 ** BUG FOUND IN WINDOWS.
 WILL BE SORTED BY MORNING OF 9TH MAY.
 Sorry for inconvenience.
-We dont use windows, and dint realise. **
+We dont use windows, and dint realise.
+IF you have already sorted your sheet, Use https://github.com/rutvora/PS_Helper on the same sheet, rename the file as stationDetails.csv**

 FAQ- Where to get the CSV file of problembank?